 Our staff will have prepared the perfect plan to see the race at the key sections.
 Get ready for the usual drama and action- packed afternoon.
 Crashes, spills, punctures, broken bikes, broken bones will all play a part in the outcome of this legendary race - and you’ll be there to witness it all - LIVE on the cobbles!

-Unfortunately, our Spring Classics Challenge must come to an end.
-Morning transfer to Lille Europe Train Station.
+Unfortunately, our trip must come to an end.
+Our shuttle will take you to Lille Europe TGV Railway Station, arriving at approximately 8:00am.
 From here you can catch a high-speed train to Paris downtown or to CDG airport.